1nilx2/Deep-Learning/CV/OCR/README.md

 Character-level dataset is limited, and manual labeling is too costly.
 So we
  1) Train model with Ground Truth <- Interim Model
- 2) Generates Pseudo GT with confidence
+ 2) Generates Pseudo GT with confidence through Interim Model
  3) Conduct additional learning with PGT (Weekly-Supervised Learning)